kelseyjhayes/Blog-Preview-Card/README.md

 }
 ```

-The things I had a lot of difficulty with was making it responsive without using media queries and instead trying to use the clamp function for the text
+The thing I had a lot of difficulty with was making it responsive without using media queries.
+I knew I needed to use the clamp function, but I wasn't sure how to determine the 'val' input.
+Even after figuring out how to calculate this I ran into issues, but eventually it seemed to work out okay.
-and the card, particularly determining the 'val' argument.
-In the end I gave up and just used media queries.